mojodna/mojodna.net/_posts/2009-02-24-my-work-git-workflow.markdown

 ## {{ page.title }}

-**The problem**: you want to track multiple patchsets against an upstream Subversion repository easily.
+**The problem**: You want to track multiple patchsets against an upstream Subversion repository easily.

 **The solution**: Use `git-svn` to track it and create topic branches for